Thursday, September 27, 2007

 I was privileged to go to a home with two small children.
 To get to the home we had to climb up some stairs to an apartment unit of three rooms.
 The steps were steep with no rails.
 It has to be scary to her with a toddler.
 The parents are married.
 The husband works in construction.
 Her older daughter was not in the program.
 We asked if her husband was supportive of Compassion.
 She said yes because of the drastic developmental differences between the two children.
 The baby can do so much more the their daughter did as a little one.
 The project assigns a counselor for each family, they do weekly visits.
 At these visits they teach the mothers how to interact with the children to help them develop properly.

 We were treated to making pancakes, we would call it a "drop cake", or "funnel cake" where I come from.
 They were tasty.
 We also had lunch with the family and decorated a room in the house.
 Glynnis, Rich, and I lack creative ability, so I am not sure how festive it really was.
+After lunch it was back to the hotel for final packing and loading to go home.

 It was bitter sweat leaving the hotel.
 We headed to another local landmark for dinner.
 It was a restaurant at the base of a huge statue called "The Virgin of Quito", it stood on a hill named "Little Bread Loaf".
 The view was beautiful and we watched the sun set over the city.
 Our country hosts presented us with dolls for a memory.
 More tears!!